Phonograph record: Early development

 Manufacture of disc records began in the late 19th century, at first competing with earlier cylinder records.
 Price, ease of use and storage made the disc record dominant by the 1910s.
 The standard format of disc records became known to later generations as "78s" after their playback speed in revolutions per minute, although that speed only became standardized in the late 1920s.
-In the late 1940s new formats pressed in vinyl, the 45 rpm single and 33 rpm long playing "LP", were introduced, gradually overtaking the formerly standard "78s" over the next decade.
+In the late 1940s, new formats pressed in vinyl, the 45-rpm single and 33-rpm long playing LP, were introduced, gradually overtaking the formerly standard "78s" over the next decade.
 The late 1950s saw the introduction of stereophonic sound on commercial discs.

 Predecessors

 The phonautograph was invented by 1857 by Frenchman Édouard-Léon Scott de Martinville.
-It could not, however, play back recorded sound, as Scott intended for people to read back the tracings, which he called phonautograms.
+It could not, however, play back recorded sound, as he intended for people to read back the tracings, which he called phonautograms.
 Prior to this, tuning forks had been used in this way to create direct tracings of the vibrations of sound-producing objects, as by English physicist Thomas Young in 1807.

 In 1877, Thomas Edison invented the first phonograph, which etched sound recordings onto phonograph cylinders.
 Unlike the phonautograph, Edison's phonograph could both record and reproduce sound, via two separate needles, one for each function.